About William C. Spaulding and thismatter.com

 My name is William C. Spaulding.
 I am the author of all of the articles on http://thismatter.com.
 The purpose of this website is to provide fundamental information about economics, consumer finance, and investments, and to present the information as concisely and as clearly as possible — through examples, illustrations, tables, and other pedagogic aids — for the fastest comprehension.
 It is not intended as financial, trading, or legal advice, but rather, to provide an overview of how things work and, sometimes, why things work the way they do.

 My articles usually have many links to other articles on my site and also to external resources.
 Links to other articles on my site, such as this one on credit scores, are underlined in blue, or red if visited, and open in the same window.
-Links to external references are always underlined in green and open in a new window.
-If they are PDF files, then the link will indicate that when you hover over it, as you can do right now for this example link: http://www.example.com/example.pdf.
+Links to external references are underlined in green as in this http://example.com and open in a new window.
+If they are PDF files, then the link will be underlined in black and will display "PDF" when you hover over it, as you can do right now for this example link: http://www.example.com/example.pdf.

 My website also has style sheet sections for printing and for viewing on mobile devices.
 If a page is printed, it will not include any advertising, navigational links, or any other content that would not be useful on the printed page.
-On screens wider than 1,024 pixels, there is a fixed sidebar with navigational links to major sections of the site and also provides sharing tools, such as for Facebook or Twitter.
+On screens wider than 1,400 pixels, there is a fixed sidebar with a search box at the top followed by navigational links to major sections of the site.
+In the footer of each page are sharing tools, such as for Facebook, Google+, or Twitter.
 On smaller screens, the pages have no sidebar so that all of the screen space can be devoted to the article.
-In this case, the navigational sidebar is located near the bottom of the page.
+In this case, the search box is located below the footer near the bottom of each page.

 I have a degree in philosophy and business from Millersville University, located in Lancaster County, Pennsylvania, but most of my knowledge comes from constantly reading, writing, and thinking.
 I continually read textbooks, magazine articles, and other news sources about economics, consumer finance, and investments.
 Unlike most other sites, I continually edit my articles to provide more or updated information and to make it clearer, especially when my readers alert me to mistakes or ambiguities.
 I also provide worked out examples for many of the articles.
 In my opinion, writing is the best education, because it forces you to think deeply about the topic, to research it thoroughly, and to ensure that it is coherent with other principles and facts.
 I do often disagree with the consensus and I will point out why I believe it is so, allowing you to decide if my argument has merit.
 I also get feedback from readers like yourself, pointing out mistakes, which I correct immediately — one of the many benefits of reading from a website rather than a book.